RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 - *BED_MIN_LENGTH:*&nbsp;&nbsp;&nbsp;The minimum length to keep a region after merging.
 Optional: can be left blank ("").

 **MAPPING PARAMETERS**
 - *MAPPER:*&nbsp;&nbsp;&nbsp;The name of the mapper you want to use.
 Currently implemented options are 'bwa-mem2_mem', 'bwa_mem', 'bowtie2' and 'minimap2'.
-- *REMOVE_DUP_MARKDUPLICATES:*&nbsp;&nbsp;&nbsp;Whether or not to remove duplicates after the mapping step.
-They will be marked either way.
-[TRUE or FALSE]
 - *SEQUENCING_TECHNOLOGY:*&nbsp;&nbsp;&nbsp;The name of the sequencing technology (eg: "ILLUMINA"), which will appear in the reads names after mapping: 'PL:{SEQUENCING_TECHNOLOGY}')
 - *EXTRA_MAPPER_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the mapper command.
 Be careful to provide them between quotes.
 - *PICARD_MARKDUPLICATES_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'picard MarkDuplicates' command.
 Be careful to provide them between quotes.